How to Save Money When Buying stainless steel investment casting parts

 Preliminary Design

-Take advantage of the full stainless steel casting process and minimize costs by including details such as:
+Maximize the benefits of the stainless steel casting process and reduce costs by including specific details such as:

-• Minimum section thickness: The desired rigidity and strength for a casting determines its minimum thickness.
-A stainless steel investment casting should be at least 3mm thick.
+• Minimum section thickness: A casting's desired rigidity and strength determines its minimum thickness.
+Typically, a stainless steel investment casting should be no less than 3mm thick.

-• Draft: Drafts are the tapers on a pattern&#;s vertical faces.
-They help remove a pattern from a mold without damaging its walls.
+• Draft: Drafts are the tapers on the vertical faces of a pattern that facilitate the removal of the pattern from a mold without damaging its walls.

-• Cores: Cores are the hollow spaces within a stainless steel casting.
-They may be a separate piece placed inside a mold to create a cavity if the mold alone cannot make the hollow space.
-Cores may be used in place of a draft, depending on the application.
+• Cores: Cores create hollow spaces within a stainless steel casting and may be additional components placed inside a mold to produce a cavity when the mold alone cannot create it.

 Patterns